JorgeZubieta/Dependency-and-Package-Management-Course-with-NPM/README.md

 # Dependency-and-Package-Management-Course-with-NPM
 Dependency and Package Management Course with NPM

-#git init
+*git init
-#npm init (3 way to do)
+*npm init (3 way to do)
-#devDependencies, Global and Optional dependencies
+*devDependencies, Global and Optional dependencies *Force flag, dry run flag